CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/multi-barcodes.md

 ---

-## Usage of multi-block barcodes scanning on different transactions
+## Usage of Multi-block Barcodes Scanning on Different Transactions

 ### Adding a new Item